Facebook logo

 No Alteration of Healthy Teeth Required

 Traditional restorations like dental bridges have to be attached to your natural, healthy teeth to stay in your mouth.
 This means that they have to be altered, which typically requires removing a portion of their enamel.
-Not only can these make them more susceptible to decay, but it can also weaken them.
+Not only can this make them more susceptible to decay, but it can also weaken them.
 With dental implants, you won’t have to worry about this happening because your restorations are anchored to the implant posts instead.

 Lifespan of 25+ Years